Icon of a clipboard with check marks and a dollar sign, representing a grant opportunity.

 Community Engagement Grants

 Community engagement is a vital component to the success of public health.
-In an effort to overcome common barriers to meaningful community engagement, MTPHI will provide funding for local and tribal health departments community engagement activities.
+In an effort to overcome common participation barriers, MTPHI will fund community engagement activities led by local and tribal health departments aimed at addressing public health priorities.
 For this funding category, health departments may request up to $1,500 per award.
 Funding will be issued as direct vendor payments unless otherwise requested.
 Health departments are eligible to divide this into multiple requests through June 30, 2026.
 If funding is being requested for a re-occurring event, such as a quarterly meeting, only one application is required.

 Examples